Education & Training

 - Fellowship: Neuropsychology, University of Pittsburgh Medical Center Sports Medicine Concussion Program

-1. Kontos, A.P., Sufrinko, A.S., Womble, M., & Kegel, N. (in press).
+1. Kontos, A.P., Sufrinko, A.S., Womble, M., & Kegel, N. (2016).
 Neuropsychological Assessment Following Concussion: An Evidence-based Review of the Role of Neuropsychological Assessment Pre- and Post-Concussion.
 Current Pain and Headache Reports.
+20(6):38.

 3. Elbin, R.J., Kontos, A.P., Kegel, N., Johnson, E., Burkhart, S., & Schatz, P. (2013).
 Individual and Combined Effects of LD and ADHD on Computerized Neurocognitive Concussion Test Performance: Evidence for Separate Norms.
 Archives of Clinical Neuropsychology, 28(5), 476-484.